Modeling and Calibration of Supplier Selection Problem in Freight Agent-Based Simulations: Results and Discussion

-\cref{demand_summary} summarizes: (i) annual demand in million metric tons, (ii) international trade share, (iii) number of modeled internal and external establishments, (iv) final number of assignments based on 2023 FAF non-pipeline flows, (v) average number of domestic suppliers per receiver, (vi) average number of internal importers per port, and (vii) average number of internal exporters per port.
-It should be noted that since metro areas do not align perfectly with FAF zones, the FAF flows were disaggregated to reflect flow values of the study region counties.
+\cref{demand_summary} summarizes: (i) annual demand in million metric tons, (ii) international trade share, (iii) number of modeled internal and external establishments, (iv) final number of assignments based on 2023 FAF non-pipeline flows, (v) average number of domestic suppliers per receiver, (vi) average number of internal importers per port, and (vii) average number of internal exporters per port. \replace{}{To illustrate the computational burden, the total number of $x_{sr}$ variables evaluated during the optimization phase exceeded 393 million for Atlanta, 668 million for Chicago, 499 million for DFW, and 1 billion for LA.} It should be noted that since metro areas do not align perfectly with FAF zones, the FAF flows were disaggregated to reflect flow values of the study region counties.
 Atlanta has the lowest domestic and international demand, and lowest number of establishments and trade assignments.
 Chicago has the highest demand, however, LA has the most establishments and trade assignments.
 It is important to highlight that not all establishments are both goods producers and receivers, for example, hotels do not produce goods.
 Also, some of the external establishments send products to the study region, but not necessarily receive goods from the same region.
 The average number of domestic suppliers for a given receiver ranged between 1.17 to 1.32 for all metro areas.

 Atlanta and Chicago had the lowest averages for importers/exporters ratio, which is aligned with their lower share of international trade.
 Note that although Chicago generally has a very high import demand, this demand is mostly oil imported through pipelines which is not considered in this study due to the different nature of pipeline flows and their insignificance on the highway and railway networks.
 DFW had a high average number of exporters as it is a huge exporter metro area, while LA had a higher importer average for its high import volumes.
 The reported averages reflect the per-port values and are consequently affected by the presence of low-throughput ports.
 These results show that LA has a higher chance of getting impacted by import policies and disruptions, which would not only affect its position as a major gateway to the U.S., but also would impact the large number of businesses that strive on the import industry.
 Conversely, around 95\% of DFW's export tons are handled through points of entries within Texas itself, with almost 60\% of the tonnage and 80\% of exporters depending on Houston ports.
 These exporters are particularly vulnerable to disruptions during hurricane seasons, which have occasionally caused significant delays at the Port of Houston.
 This underlines the importance of modeling supplier selection problem to quantify impacts of possible disruptions on these freight flows and study mitigating measures.
 Moreover, modeling these trade partnerships allow for the assessment of potential policies and scenarios on the transportation network, e.g., the impact of increasing rail share for exports along the DFW-Houston corridor on the transportation network.